-A lavish and expensive prestige picture, budgeted at $2.5 million, and based on a critically acclaimed novel, The Rains Came (1939) stars Tyrone Power as an Indian doctor in the mythical city of Ranchipur, India.
-He begins an affair with a married British noblewoman (Myrna Loy) until a massive flood, earthquake and plague disrupt everyone’s lives.
-To complement its huge star Tyrone Power, Twentieth Century-Fox borrowed Myrna Loy and director Clarence Brown from MGM, and George Brent from Warner Brothers.
-Rounding out the cast is a splendid roster of supporting players including Maria Ouspenskaya, Henry Travers, Jane Darwell, H.B.
-Warner and Nigel Bruce (cast against type).
+A lavish and expensive prestige picture, and based on a critically acclaimed novel by Louis Bromfield, “The Rains Came” (1939) stars Tyrone Power as an Indian doctor in the mythical city of Ranchipur, India.
+He begins an affair with a married British noblewoman (Myrna Loy) until all lives are changed by a massive earthquake and flood.
+Myrna Loy delivers one her most sensitive and in-depth dramatic performances, achieving another career break-through.

 The film co-stars George Brent and features a strong cast of supporting players, including Maria Ouspenskaya, Henry Travers, Jane Darwell, H.B.
 Warner and Nigel Bruce.
 Loy was hired on loanout from another studio for “The Rains Came” after every top actress in town had campaigned for the part.
 During the filming, author Bromfield said to her, “I think you’re giving the best performance of your career.”